srafatzand/srafatzand/README.md

 This summer: research in Dr. Spicer's lab at the RI-MUHC (NETs, circulating tumor cells, metastasis).
 Long-term: medicine, with as many interesting detours as possible.

-*Open to internships and full-time roles in biotech, medtech, and research.
+*Open to internships and full-time roles in biotech, medtech, and AI.
 Feel free to reach out!*

 <!--